 Purpose of an Independent Fairness Opinion by a Trusted Fairness Opinion Firm:

 - Documents the results of the valuation process and the financial issues that were taken into consideration.

-- Provides the board of directors with written assurances that the value arrived at is fair from a financial point of view.
+- Provides the buy side or sell side fiduciaries (board of directors or board of managers) with a written opinion that the value arrived at is fair from a financial point of view.

-- Provides tangible evidence that can be used in litigation to demonstrate that the board of directors acted reasonably and on a fully informed basis.
+- Provides tangible evidence that can be used in litigation to demonstrate that the fiduciaries acted reasonably and on a well-informed basis.

-Marshall & Stevens has been in the valuation business for more than 85 years and has substantial expertise in rendering Fairness Opinions in a wide variety of matters.
+Founded in 1932, Marshall & Stevens is an Independent Valuation Firm with substantial expertise in rendering Fairness Opinions in a wide variety of public and private company matters.
 Employing a high degree of thoroughness and diligence, our professionals bring a wealth of experience from backgrounds in valuation, law, investment banking, and accounting.